 This section includes the following subsections:

 When unemployment is low, it can be especially challenging to attract qualified new drivers.
 The job description should be the basis for advertising open positions.
 Transit managers should also review the wages and benefit packages for drivers to ensure that the transit organization is a competitive employer.
-For job description and salary range examples, National RTAP completed a job title and salary range survey of rural and tribal public transit agencies in February 2018 that includes responses from 268 agencies.
-The downloadable zip file contains the database and a summary table.
+For job description and salary range examples, National RTAP completed a job title and salary range survey of rural and tribal public transit agencies in August 2020 that includes responses from 275 agencies.
+The spreadsheet contains the database and a summary table.
 Transit managers should consider the cost of living in their area and typical wage rates and benefits offered by employers in the area to determine if the wages and benefits they are planning to offer can compete with other employers.
 The state transit association may have this type of information available from other transit agencies in the state, and national associations may also make industry-wide wage and benefits information available to their members.

 The following are some ideas for recruiting new drivers and evaluating how well they would likely fit the job.

 Recruiting New Drivers

 - Promote job openings on the organization website and social media accounts.